Woosmap/geofencing-cordova-plugin/getting_started.md

 ### Customizing notification in Android
 ---

-On Android platform when app goes in the background Woosmap Geofencing SDK shows an ongoing notification which notifies user that his/her location is being used while the app is running.
-As a developer you can modify the apearance of this notification.
-Following properties of the notification can be modified using `customizeNotification` method.
+On Android platform, when the app goes in the background, Woosmap Geofencing SDK shows an ongoing notification which notifies the user that the location is being used while the app is running.
+As a developer, you can modify the apearance of this notification.
+Following properties of the notification can be modified using `customizeNotification` method:

 * Channel id
 * Channel name